The Common Cold

 Symptoms and Complications of The Common Cold

-Cold viruses invade the tissues that line the inside of the mouth, throat, and nose.
-This infected membrane becomes swollen or inflamed, and cold symptoms begin.
+Cold viruses infect the tissues that line the inside of the mouth, throat, and nose.
+These infected membranes become swollen or inflamed, and cold symptoms begin.

 - dry, scratchy, or sore throat

 - runny nose or congestion